Borderlands (film): Critical response

 Borderlands received negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 26 out of 100, based on 36 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale, while those surveyed by PostTrak gave it a 46% positive score, with 31% saying they would definitely recommend it.

 The Guardian called the film "janky" and a "juvenile and derivative adaptation" while Variety found it was a "generic gaming adaptation that deprives audiences of the most valuable ingredient of its source: surprise."
 The Independent said it was a "total disaster" while Rolling Stone wondered if Borderlands was the worst video game movie ever.
 The Evening Standard suggested it was the worst film of the year.
 PC Gamer compared Borderlands to numerous other video game movie adaptations: "You might have heard the claim that this is a righting of the scale, … [to] remind us that good adaptations are the exception, not the rule.
 We needed a new Super Mario Bros..
 We didn't get one.
 Borderlands cannot hold a candle to Super Mario Bros.
 It is not interestingly bad. ...
 It has no cheesy, thwarted ambition to redeem it.
 It never becomes more than a waste of a hundred minutes."

 Blanchett's performance was praised by Tim Grierson of Screen Daily, who contrasted it with the rest of the ensemble cast: "Not many in the starry ensemble shine.
 Vivid character actors like Gina Gershon and Jamie Lee Curtis ... are trapped in stale genre types.
 Even the potentially intriguing change-of-pace performances—such as Hart in a far more sombre turn than we expect from the explosive comedian—flatline."
 Among the more positive reviews, MovieWeb wrote, "Roth displays his cinematic prowess with solid combat scenes.
 Munteanu's Krieg is a beast and a half, twisting baddies into human pretzels with unabashed glee.
 The violence is brutal but not graphically disturbing ...
 It's stunning to see a Roth film without even a hint of blood.
 The producers made a business calculation to avoid the R-rating and allow children who also enjoy the games to see the film.
 Die-hard Roth fans expecting his trademark gruesome torture should sit this one out."

+Brian Tallerico, writing for RogerEbert.com, gave the film one star out of four, describing it as an "ugly, boring, truly inept piece of filmmaking".

 It is considered one of the worst films of 2024 by Metacritic, Letterboxd, Digital Trends, Screen Crush and The Times-Tribune.
 Screen Rant wrote that the script, action sequences, humor, PG-13 rating, unoriginality, underdeveloped characters, and lack of chemistry were criticized; though some praised Blanchett's performance.